And what they mean is ass-kicking.

 - Carnage subverted this trend; he was at least as strong as Venom if not stronger (and thus stronger than Spider-Man) but was actually smaller and less muscular than Peter Parker without his symbiote.

-- Venom himself is something of a subversion; he's much larger and muscular than Spider-Man, but also somewhat faster, more agile, sneakier due to his use of the venom-suit's camouflage, and just about the only Spider-villain who could reliably catch Peter by surprise.
+- Venom himself is something of a subversion; he's much larger and muscular than Spider-Man, but also somewhat faster, more agile, sneakier due to his use of the symbiote's camouflage, and just about the only Spider-villain who could reliably catch Peter by surprise (being immune to the Spider-Sense helps a lot in that regard).
 Stealth and psychological intimidation were Venom's favored tactics, even when his size and strength gave him an advantage in fights.

 - Batman had Bane, Clayface, Solomon Grundy, and other "melee" villains who were larger than Batman.

 - Batman is an especially obvious example of this trope.
-In comics where he had to fight, he was drawn larger than average (The Dark Knight Returns).
-In comics where he used his detective skills, he was drawn slimmer and less muscular (The Brave And The Bold).
+In comics where he had to fight, he was drawn larger than average (Batman: The Dark Knight Returns).
+In comics where he used his detective skills, he was drawn slimmer and less muscular (The Brave and the Bold).

 - In films, Batman traditionally wore a padded Bat-suit, but appeared slim as Bruce Wayne.

-- Superman's villains who fought with him were drawn larger (e.g. Doomsday.)
+- Superman's villains who fought with him were drawn larger (e.g. Doomsday, Darkseid, Mongul, etc.)

 - However, the villains that outsmarted him were drawn smaller, e.g. Mr. Mxyzptlk, Luthor, etc.